 Hammer Toe Deformity

-The hammer toe deformity is one of the most common deformity of lesser toes of the foot.
-It’s used to describe an abnormal flexion posture of the proximal interphalangeal joint of one of the lesser four toes.
+Hammer toe deformity is used to describe an abnormal flexion of the proximal interphalangeal joint of one of the lesser four toes of the foot.
+It’s one of the most common deformities of lesser toes of the foot.

 The distal joint usually stays supple, but it also may develop a flexion or an extension deformity.